-COUN 100 Introduction to Basic Counseling Skills (3)
+COUN 100 Introduction to Basic Counseling Skills (3) 3 hours lecture

 An introduction to the principles and practices of counseling and interviewing.
 A systematic development of the basic skills essential for effective counseling.
 Combines informal lecture, videotapes, and role playing interactions.
 Practicum experience will be required.